Changissnz/nu_merchant_principal/README.md

 continue to serve at least one ultimate aim, arbitrarily-defined in this generalization.
-This generalization also works as proof for why participants of an eventful alliance would acknowledge, sometime during the course, that the definitions they erected at the beginning are in fact concocted, although perhaps not by their own efforts.
+This generalization also works as proof for why participants of an eventful alliance would acknowledge, sometime during the course, that the definitions they used to erect the alliance are in fact concocted, although perhaps not by their own efforts.